 What we don’t: Fit runs a little baggy and long; not the best option for dressing up.

 Utah-based Kuhl is known for their utilitarian styling, but the Freeflex Dash offers a competitive mix of performance and everyday-friendly styling, which is an enticing recipe for many travelers.
 Right away, we found the pants to be highly comfortable with a lightweight and soft next-to-skin feel and had no issues with bunching or rubbing from seams during a long journey to Argentina with several connections.
 The pants also dry out extremely quickly, retain their shape very well over time, and have just enough stretch to allow for unrestricted mobility—they’ve since become our tester’s go-to gardening pants, which speaks volumes about their freedom of movement.
-Tack on a wide and drawcord-equipped elastic waistband, six total pockets (four of which are zippered), and cinchable/rollable cuffs, and the result is a competitive all-rounder that has seamlessly transitioned between travel, hiking, and around-town use.
+Tack on a wide and drawcord-equipped elastic waistband, six total pockets (four of which are zippered), and cinchable/rollable cuffs, and the result is a competitive all-rounder that can seamlessly transition between travel, hiking, and around-town use.

 See the Kuhl Freeflex Dash

-10. Outdoor Voices RecTrek 26” Pant ($98)
+11. Outdoor Voices RecTrek 26” Pant ($98)

 Women's travel pants (Columbia Anytime Outdoor Boot Cut Pants)Materials: 90% nylon, 10% elastane

-Waist: Elastic w/ drawcord
+Waist: Elastic w/ drawcord, mid-rise

 What we don’t: Fabric loses some of its integrity over time.